arvigeus/AZ-204/Learning Path/Event Hub.md

 #### Inspect Event Hubs

 Many Event Hubs operations take place within the scope of a specific partition.
-Because partitions are owned by the Event Hubs, their names are assigned at the time of creation.
+Because Event Hubs owns the partitions, their names are assigned at the time of creation.
 To understand what partitions are available, you query the Event Hubs using one of the Event Hubs clients.
 For illustration, the `EventHubProducerClient` is demonstrated in these examples, but the concept and form are common across clients.

 ```csharp
 var connectionString = "<< CONNECTION STRING FOR THE EVENT HUBS NAMESPACE >>";